Andalucia Tennis Experience

 The Andalucia Tennis Experience was a professional women's tennis tournament played on outdoor clay courts.
 The inaugural edition was in 2009.
 The event is affiliated with the Women's Tennis Association (WTA) and is an International tournament on the WTA Tour.
 The scheduled 2012 edition was cancelled.

-In 2021, a one off men's edition took place to fill up the void in ATP Tour calendar left due to the withdrawal of certain tournaments as a result of uncertainties caused by Covid-19 pandemic.
+In 2021, a one-off men's edition took place to fill up the void in ATP Tour calendar left due to the withdrawal of certain tournaments as a result of uncertainties caused by the COVID-19 pandemic.